 Then you also have genetics whose role is a website in itself.
 Briefly polymorphisms in the fat mass and obesity-associated protein (FTO) gene can influence genetic obesity risk 7.
 But bear in mind that your lifestyle can influence fat loss more than genetics

-Rate of Weight Loss Slows Over Time on the KD
+Rate of Weight Loss Slows Over Time

 Have you ever followed a diet only to lose weight in the first two weeks before stalling?
 The KD is renowned for rapid weight loss in the beginning as can be seen by the studies in the chart below.